-1. Sesame Place
+1. Sesame Place – Langhorne, PA

 Kids can meet up with Elmo’s friend Julia at Sesame Place, the world’s first Certified Autism Center.
 The four-year-old Sesame Street female character with autism shows us that kids with social differences have unique qualities to celebrate, and when they receive the supports they need, they can get in on the fun!
-The Park’s “Special Access Pass,” available at the Welcome Center, allows guests unable to wait in line quick access to six dry rides and three wet rides, along with three accompanying family members.
-For kids who need their own space to be successful, Low Sensory Park and Parade Viewing Areas, two new quiet rooms and a Stroller as Wheelchair pass are available.
+The Park’s “Special Access Pass,” available at the welcome center, allows guests unable to wait in line quick access to six dry rides and three wet rides, along with three accompanying family members.
+For kids who need their own space to be successful, Low Sensory Park and Parade Viewing Areas, two quiet rooms and a Stroller as Wheelchair pass are available.
 Special character dining experiences (additional cost) give kids who can’t wait in line one-on-one time with their favorite Sesame Street friends.
 Before you go, download the park’s special Sensory Guide, which provides information on each ride and attraction specific to challenges children with autism may experience.

-Just steps from Sesame Place via a private walkway, Official Partner Hotel SpringHill Suites Philadelphia Langhorne offers free breakfast, free parking, an indoor pool and a seasonal playroom.
+Recommended Hotel: Just steps from Sesame Place via a private walkway, Official Partner Hotel SpringHill Suites Philadelphia Langhorne offers free breakfast, free parking, an indoor pool and a seasonal playroom.

-2. Disney World
+3. Disney World – Orlando

 For visitors unable to wait in line for extended times, including those with autism, Disney World offers a special Disability Access Service pass, which allows pass holders to avoid the line, returning at the same time indicated in the current attractions cue.
-Disney’s Strollers as Wheelchairs program adds a special safety measure for kids prone to wandering--or who need a safe, sensory-friendly haven.
-This service permits qualifying children to remain in their strollers while on a ride or while visiting an attraction--just as a guest in a wheelchair would.
+Disney’s Strollers as Wheelchairs program adds a special safety measure for kids prone to wandering—or who need a safe, sensory-friendly haven.
+This service permits qualifying children to remain in their strollers while on a ride or while visiting an attraction—just as a guest in a wheelchair would.
 A number of additional programs and supports, such as Rider Switch and Quiet Areas, are available to the general public, but are especially helpful for families traveling with a member on the spectrum.
 Before you go, download the park’s visual guide, designed specifically for guests with autism.

-Autism on the Seas offers a Disney Resort Stay program, which is primarily located at Disney’s Coronado Springs Resort, a Moderate category resort.
+Recommended Hotel: Autism on the Seas offers a Disney Resort Stay program, which is primarily located at Disney’s Coronado Springs Resort, a Moderate category resort.
 Program services include one-on-one resort pool and meal supervision, evening respite for parents and optional theme park touring assistance.

-3. LEGOLAND Florida Resort
+4. LEGOLAND Florida Resort – Winter Park, FL

 LEGOLAND Florida Resort really rolls out the red carpet for guests with autism, with a gold-star lineup of services including designated quiet rooms, free sensory supports, social stories and a no-wait “Blue Hero Pass” program.
 The Blue Hero Pass, available at the park’s Guest Services department, enables a child with autism and his or her accompanying family members to enjoy immediate boarding on the first ride of the day, then bypass the standby lines on subsequent rides.
 When kids need a break, they can retreat to quiet rooms, which are equipped with sensory tools such as noise-cancelling headphones, weighted blankets, fidget toys and LEGO building tables.